 The professional discussion must last for 60 minutes.
 The independent assessor has the discretion to increase the time of the professional discussion by up to 10% to allow the apprentice to complete their last answer.
-Further time may be granted for apprentices with appropriate needs, for example where signing services are required.
+Further time may be granted for apprentices with appropriate needs, in-line with the EPAO's Reasonable Adjustments policy.